benjamindkilleen/lsda/docs/rcc_guide.md

 ```

 Type `1`, `2`, or `3`, and hit enter.
 Once you have confirmed the 2FA prompt,
-you will be logged into `midway` on a login node.
+you will be logged into Midway on a login node.

 ## Step 2: Navigate to a Working Directory